My Shortlist

 OLIVET SCHOOL

-French is introduced from preschool onward.
-Our program is built around the acclaimed AIM method which moves students rapidly into conversational French rather than just filling out worksheets and conjugating verbs.
+French is introduced from kindergarten onward.
+Our program is built around the acclaimed AIM method, which moves students rapidly into conversational French rather than just filling out worksheets and conjugating verbs.
 The students learn gestures to reinforce new vocabulary and build towards performing a French play at the end of the year.
 This program produces amazing results; one of the most important being that students enjoy, rather than dread their language classes.

 Language instruction offered in: